ahmedkhalaf/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py file contains the code for training and saving the convolution neural network. in addition to comments explaining how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model is based on NVIDIA's [End-to-End Deep Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

+Keras was used to implement the pipline described in the paper, to split dataset as well and for training and validating the model.
+Tensorflow was used as backend for Keras.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+In addition, the model was trained using slight random adjustment for steering angle when corresponding to an image from left/right front-facing camera.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with mean squared error loss function, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Data was augmented in a strategy similar to NVIDIA's making use of three front-facing cameras.

+Input images were converted from RGB to YUV color space and were also cropped as shown in the class.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Starting from NVIDIA's model, an implementaion for [End-to-End Deep Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) which incorporates several convolutional neural network layers, combined with ReLu activation layers, then several fully connected layers.

+Initially, the only modification was to add a fully connected layer producing one output which is used for steering.
+In addition, input layer was subjected to normalization and cropping to reduce unncessary processing and memory resources.

+Front facing center camera image and steering angle data was split into a training and validation set.
+Training using adam optimizer with mean square error over 10 epochs resulted in validation loss less than 3%.
+Running this model in autonomous mode was successful except in certain parts of the road where the car wasn't able to recover quickly to the center after taking a hard turn (especially if combined with a ramp).

+To help the model generalize, the right and left camera images were used with steering angle adjusted randomly between 0.01-0.2 so that the model would generalize and recover the vehicle from the side of the road.
+Switching to YUV color space like NVIDIA helped better steering in certain areas of the road.

+Training with the extended data set of 19284 images over 10 epochs resulted in 1.39% validation loss.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Running the simulator to see how well the car was driving around track one, the vehicle is able to drive autonomously around the track without leaving the road.
+However, it wasn't able to drive track two where there are two lanes in the road and there is another road in the camera view.

+Additional training on partial track two driving (less than 5000 images) was showing overfitting after 6th epoch and with 15.46% validation loss.
+This re-trained model wasn't expected to drive properly but the initial training helped the car drive most of this part.

+More data needs to be collected for track two, but it's really tricky to drive even for me in the simulator.
+In addition, more dropout layers need to be added to reduce overfitting.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of NVIDIA's model described in "End to End Learning for Self-Driving Cars" with an additional fully connected layer with one output node.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Using the dataset provided with the resources, we used the center front-facing camera as input and steering angle as labels.
+In addition, right and left front-facing camera images were used with steering angle adjusted randomly between 0.01-0.2 so that the model would generalize and recover the vehicle from the side of the road.
+Input images were converted from RGB to YUV color space before training.

+Also, during testing on Simulator with autonomous mode the camera image was converted from RGB to YUV color space before inferring the steering angle using the model.

+Parameter for validation_split of 0.2 was used when training the model using Keras model.fit Learning rate was automatically tuned using adam optimizer utilizing mean squared error loss function

+The resulting training with the extended data set of 19284 images over 10 epochs resulted in 1.39% validation loss.